Step 1: Take the quiz.

 Life is a state of constant motion, forever evolving into new conditions.
 Change can feel uncomfortable, but it is the universe's inherent, unavoidable quality.

 It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.

-The degree of our responsiveness, the degree to which we take responsibility for our growth process will determine whether we thrive in the 21st century or not.
+Our responsiveness, i.e., the degree to which we take responsibility for our growth process, will determine whether we thrive in the 21st century.

-There is no escaping this and it is precisely what makes our journey exciting.
-Any good story is best at the moment of massive change, danger, and adventure.
+There is no escaping this, and it is precisely what makes our journey exciting.
+Any good story is best at the climax of massive change, danger, and adventure.

 People can be the hero in their own stories.
-Still, they must take responsibility for the hero's journey; they must take charge of their transformation.
+Still, they must take responsibility for their journey and take charge of their transformation.

-All of us have that power, but few of us use that power.
+All of us have that power.
+It's up to us to use it wisely.

 Personal growth lesson #20